 Church of St Thomas the Martyr, Gothic church building in Haymarket, Newcastle upon Tyne, England.

-The current building was constructed by architect John Dobson between 1827 and 1830, replacing a medieval chapel on the site.
-This project marked Dobson's first church commission and established his reputation in the city.
+The current building was put up by architect John Dobson between 1827 and 1830, replacing a medieval chapel that had stood on the same site.
+It was his first church commission and helped establish his name in the city.

 The community of curious travelers